1. What’s the difference between staying at a hotel and staying at a bed and breakfast?

 8. How do I make a reservation?

-You can check availability and book a reservation on our website, or call us toll-free at 866-inn-dulj (866-466-3855) to reserve your stay.
+You can check availability and book a reservation on our website, or call us toll-free at (866) 466-3855. to reserve your stay.
 We will take your pertinent information by phone and send you confirmation of your reservation by email or postage mail.
 Your reservation is secured with a 50 percent deposit of the total cost of your stay.
-You can make this payment with any major credit card, or you can mail a check or money order if we receive it within seven days of your arrival date.
-A drop-off cash payment is also acceptable but should be pre-arranged.
+You can make this payment with any major credit card.

 9. What if I need to cancel my reservation?